Actindo-AG/Documentation/DataHub/UserInterface/02b_Settings.md

 - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attributes in the list are selected.

-In the *Create Attribute Set* view, no attributes are displayed in list.
+In the *Create attribute set* view, no attributes are displayed in list.
 You have to save the attribute set to edit the assigned attributes.

 ## Edit attribute set